Casanova (Paulina Rubio song)

 "Casanova" is a song recorded by Mexican singer Paulina Rubio for her sixth album Border Girl (2002).
-It was written by Calanit Ledani, Darryl Zero, Jeeve and Kevin Colbert, whilst it was produced by Sal Gaustella and released as the album's third single on 9 December 2002.
-A Spanish version titled "Baila Casanova" was also released.
+It was written by Calanit Ledani, Darryl Zero, Jeeve and Kevin Colbert, whilst it was produced by Sal Gaustella and released as the album's third single on December 9, 2002.
+A Spanish version titled "Baila Casanova" was also released in Latin American and Spain.